This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 You can check if asparagus is fresh by moving two asparagus over each other.
 Fresh asparagus “squeak” when you make this move.
 A second check is whether the juice that gets to the bottom of the asparagus when you squeeze it lightly tastes sweet and certainly not bitter.

-How many asparagus do you need per
+How many asparagus do you need per person?

 That of course depends on the preparation.
 If you use the asparagus in a quiche or in a soup, you will encounter different amounts in recipes.
 But if you serve the asparagus as a vegetable side dish, you use 250 grams of asparagus per person.

-How do you best clean
+How do you best clean asparagus

-Of course you start by washing the asparagus in cold water.
+Of course, you start by washing the asparagus in cold water.
 The outside of the asparagus is a bit tougher and you remove it with a peeler (there is a lot of flavor in these peels.
 When you add them to the cooking water, your asparagus get even more flavor).
 Start to peel about 2 cm from the top and slice down.
 Then turn the asparagus slightly and repeat until it is completely clean.
-You want to have the whole asparagus peeled, otherwise you will get a tough piece (which is really not good) after preparation.
+You want to have the whole asparagus peeled, otherwise, you will get a tough piece (which is really not good) after preparation.
 Also cut about 2 cm from the bottom, that's the hard part, which you don't eat.

 Storage advice